-← Learn · Therapy Progress · 6 min read
+← Learn · Therapy Progress · 9 min read

-Recording Therapy Sessions Laws: The Safer Question to Ask First
+Recording Therapy Sessions Laws: Ask This First

 Start with the question behind the recording